 You can use these tips to choose the best roast and brew method for the day.
-Start the day with higher caffeine and later in the day, you might choose a weaker coffee so you won't be too wired when it's time to go to bed.
+Start the day with higher caffeine, later in the day you might choose a weaker coffee so you won’t be too wired when it’s time to go to bed.

 Learn more about the 5 types of coffee roasts.